vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/3_pada-vAkya-yojanA-vibhAgaH.md

 Sometimes, it is asked by some people that when a person has surrendered totally at the feet of the Lord, he is to abide by his knowledge of his essential nature, and that he is not subordinated to shastras.
 This also is not reasonable; because he has to know the nature of his svarupa only through the shastras and he cannot determine that this purushartha and this means are agreeable to this essential nature of jivatman of vice-versa without the shastras.
 There is no way of knowing the purushartha or the upaya that is agreeable to him independent of the shastras.
 He can generally know through sheshatva and others that he should behave agreeably to the Lord; but, he cannot know what 'kainkarya' done in what way would please the Lord or otherwise, directly before he is liberated from 'samsara'.
 The svarupa jnanam cannot determine the types of services to the divine and the objects to be offered to the Lord.
 In this respect, there is no way other than the dictates of the shastras to know the righe types of services and the right types of articles of worship.
 Therefore, till one is liberated from 'samsara', he is bound by the dictates of the shastra.

 Sri Yamuna has mentioned in this Girartha Sangraha that a bhakta should practise all his ordained duties devoting them all to the Supreme Lord with great love and that he should surrender them all to the Lord, and that he should not have an idea of 'upaya' in thosc.
 When this is applied to a prapanna, it is sometimes doubted whether it would not lead to worship of other dcities and thereby disturbing his 'paramaikantitva'?
-It is here mentioned by masters that a Bhaktiyogin as well as a prapanna arc observing those duties346

-Essence of Srimad Rahasyatraya Saram

-as divine service to the Lord and for the sake of the pleasure of the Lord and so, it will not in anyway harm his 'ananya upayatva' or the fact of having Lord alone as his 'upaya' and 'ananya-prayojanata' or having no other goal other than attainment of godhead.
+It is here mentioned by masters that a Bhaktiyogin as well as a prapanna arc observing those duties as divine service to the Lord and for the sake of the pleasure of the Lord and so, it will not in anyway harm his 'ananya upayatva' or the fact of having Lord alone as his 'upaya' and 'ananya-prayojanata' or having no other goal other than attainment of godhead.
 The Lord alone assumes the role of the other 'upayas' and grants him the desired benefits.
 The performance of the ordained duties of one's own station in life does not disturb his 'ckanthatva'.
 The Lord, who is the innerself of all deities is worshipped through the worship of gods like Indra, Varuna and others that are associated with those varna-ashrama-dharma, and therefore, there is no disturbance in 'paramaikantitva'.

 The ancient masters have observed these ordained duties and have taught that one should not give up these dharmas.